 I am a writer who specializes in dementia.
 I am always seeking to learn more about dementia in its various forms, and I want to help people who, like me, are loving and caring for someone with dementia.
 More and more I have come to realize that dementia and ordinary life share many “personality traits”.
 Today let’s look at a very common trait between ordinary life and dementia.

 Dementia is the same way.
 Many folks enter the home of an individual with advanced dementia, and they see someone who can’t remember, can’t feed themselves, can’t read, and can’t complete a sentence.
 They decide what they SEE is not worth their effort.
 This person has nothing to offer, and they choose not to bother themselves with visiting.
+Many who look at people with dementia tend to wonder why the latter are not placed in a home with Senior Companion Care in Palm Harbor (or anywhere in their vicinity) by their family members – and they are somewhat right to think so too!
 The truth, however, is this individual is more than what you see.

-Take the time to sit beside them.
-Position yourself on their dominate side (it will increase their ability to comprehend), place your hand on their shoulders, use the palm of your hand to rub a figure eight onto the top of their back, and look directly into their eyes while you smile broadly.
+You could position yourself on their dominant side (it will increase their ability to comprehend), place your hand on their shoulders, use the palm of your hand to rub a figure eight onto the top of their back, and look directly into their eyes while you smile broadly.
 Ask them about high school or growing up or what they did for a living.
 You might be surprised at what you learn.
 Be patient while they tell their story.
 Do not try to help with words, do not correct facts, and do not look away.
 Allow them to enjoy your undivided attention, and you might discover that “what you see is NOT what you get”.

 Hope that gives you Something To Ponder.